Home Topics Model drift What is model drift?

 Retrain models

-Use a new training dataset that has more recent and relevant samples added to it.
+Use a new training data set that has more recent and relevant samples added to it.
 The goal is to get your large language models (LLM) back into production quickly and correctly.
 If retraining the model doesn’t resolve the issue, then a new model may be needed.
+Large language model operations (LLMOps) techniques can aid organizations in monitoring and retraining their LLMs.

 Update ML models in real time

-Rather than train a model with batch data, organizations can practice “online learning” by having their machine learning (ML) models updated using the latest real-world data as soon as it is available.
+Rather than train a model with batch data, organizations can practice “online learning” by having their machine learning (ML) models updated using the latest real-world data when it is available.

 Verify the input data

-A model can appear to drift because the data used to train it is significantly different from the actual production data that will be used.
-In a medical use case, if high-resolution scans are used in training, but only low-resolution scans are available in the field, then the results will be incorrect.
+A model can appear to drift because the data used to train it is different from the actual production data that will be used.
+In a medical use case, if high-resolution scans are used in training, but only low-resolution scans are available in the field, then the results are incorrect.

 Related solutions